I’m sure you’ll agree that the Internet has changed the world in many ways.

 Malwarebytes offers a completely free version of the app, and you’ll never have to pay a fee to keep using it.

-When you click the link to download the free version of Malwarebytes you will actually end up installing a trial version of the full “paid” app.
+When you click the link to download the free version of Malwarebytes you will actually end up installing a trial version of the “paid” Premium app.

 How do we know this?
-Because you are not required to enter any payment info just to take advantage of the free trial!
+Because you are not required to enter any payment info just to take advantage of the free trial.
+They can’t charge your card if they don’t have your card info.

 If you end up liking the paid version and decide to purchase a paid subscription you simply enter your credit/debit card info and sign up for it at that time.